< All blogs

 Principle 4 - Adopt the Culture

-One of the key ideas of an ISO management system is that it should be embedded within your organization, so that it’s not a separate entity, but “the way we do things here”.
+One of the key ideas of an ISO management system is that it should be embedded within your organisation, so that it’s not a separate entity, but “the way we do things here”.
 This partly comes down to awareness training for pretty much everyone, supplemented by more detailed training for people involved in specific processes or procedures.

 This comes to the fore when changes happen such as moves or reorganisations; either the management system parts are retrofitted after the event (not good) or they happen naturally with everything else in the project (much better).